ipfs-tech/multiformats-multihash-v8/draft-multiformats-multihash.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Carsten Borman, Aaron Goldman, and others for their substantial contributions to this document on the multiformats mailing list.
+Thanks to Carsten Borman, Benjamin Goering, Aaron Goldman, Dirk Kutscher, and others for their substantial contributions to this document on the multiformats mailing list.